--

 professional development tools.
-1. Publish of a comprehensive Faculty

-This could be reflected in the course ILOs in clear mapping Handbook.
+This could be reflected in the course ILOs in clear mapping with the programme ILOs.

+- Publish of a comprehensive Faculty Handbook.

-with the programme ILOs.
-2. Orientation sessions for newly hired
+- 2. Orientation sessions for newly hired faculty members.

-faculty members.

-, , , , , , , , , , , , , , , , , , , ,
+- Implementation of a Faculty Mentors

 Program, by which older faculty

 members are assigned as Mentors to

 new faculty members for advising and

 consultations on a continuous basis.

-4. Periodic offerings of training programs

-to all members of the teaching staff on
+- Periodic offerings of training programs to all members of the teaching staff on pedagogical, research and other faculty-related matters.

-•

-1 3 3 7

-faculty-related matters.

-In addition, the Philips College, in response to

-this recommendation of the EEC, has revised

-its relevant policy and processes,

-incorporating among others Quality

-Assurance processes comparable to those

-applied in operational programs of study (see

-above).
-It encourages and expects that the

-development of new programs is a critical

-component to the growth of the Institution.

-The genesis of new ideas can come from

-multiple sources, including faculty members,

-administrators, and Program Leaders, and is

-accompanied by consultations with the

-College's stakeholders such as teaching and

-administration staff, students, employers and

-trade unions.
-After initial discussions, faculty

-and/or administrators, under the guidance of

-the Program Leaders from where the new

-program (if approved) will ultimately be

-administratively housed, develop the following

-formal documents: a full Feasibility Study, and

-a Statement of Activities.
-Through shared

-governance, College administrators and

-Faculty, will then review those documents.

-a contry, this after review those documents.
+In addition, the Philips College, in response to this recommendation of the EEC, has revised its relevant policy and processes. incorporating among others Quality Assurance processes comparable to those applied in operational programs of study (see above).
+It encourages and expects that the development of new programs is a critical component to the growth of the Institution.
+The genesis of new ideas can come from multiple sources, including faculty members, administrators, and Program Leaders, and is accompanied by consultations with the College's stakeholders such as teaching and administration staff, students, employers and trade unions.
+After initial discussions, faculty and/or administrators, under the guidance of the Program Leaders from where the new program (if approved) will ultimately be administratively housed, develop the following formal documents: a full Feasibility Study, and a Statement of Activities.
+Through shared governance, College administrators and Faculty, will then review those documents.